Why The Story Project?

 The boutique nature of our company allows us to respond to the precise needs of our clients and we pride ourselves on a meticulous and multifaceted approach to every project.
 Once the scope of your Story Project is defined and the work commissioned, we continue to involve you fully in the process to ensure your book is based on thorough interviews, rigorous research and includes the highest level of graphic sophistication.

-We apply the same quality of focus and resolve to our Short Takes, with books starting at $1,500 and increasing in price depending on the product and scope of work.
+We apply the same quality of focus and resolve to our Short Takes as we do with our Legacy Books, with prices dependent upon the product and scope of work.

 What is distinctive about The Story Project’s photography and design process?

 Peter is responsible for all of The Story Project’s photography work, from on-location portrait sessions to architectural studies to the scanning and digital restoration of a client’s archival images.
 Similarly, our design services are conducted entirely in-house, in close consultation with our clients.
 We present them with a range of options — with Legacy projects as well as Short Takes — when laying out a book.
 Our design choices ultimately reflect their aesthetic preferences.